Pots of Gold

-The drama explores love, marriage and divorce through a case of mistaken identity, while making good-humored fun of a middle class family and their pretensions.
+The drama explores love, marriage and divorce through a case of mistaken identity, while making good-humored fun of a middle-class family and their pretensions.

 Plot

-Mong-hee and Yoo-na are two different women who look exactly the same, so much so they could be twins.
+Mong-hee and Yoo-na are two different women who look exactly the same, so much so that they could be twins.
 Mong-hee is a cheerful and hardworking street vendor who sells accessories and dreams of becoming a jewelry designer.
 On the other hand, Yoo-na is the cold daughter-in-law of a wealthy chaebol family.

 Yoo-na has just gone through a divorce with Park Hyun-soo.
 Hyun-soo's parents own a jewelry company, which he is due to inherit as the eldest son.
 But his younger brother Hyun-joon wants the CEO position for himself, and he schemes to gain control of the family business, along with his wife, Sung-eun, a successful jewelry designer.

 When Hyun-soo meets Mong-hee, he gets a real chance to find love and happiness, but the fact that she looks exactly like his ex-wife might become a problem, as he asks her to pose as his wife.
 Mong-hee soon finds herself caught up in a power struggle within the Park family and also discovers the tragedy behind her and Yoo-na's births.